Practice Areas

 Our defence lawyers are highly experienced and have a long history of representing clients in high profile cases.
 Unlike many of our competitors, we specialise exclusively in criminal law.
 We can appraise your case, advise you of prospects of success at trial and represent you at a trial or sentencing hearing.
 We skilfully marshal the facts and the law to expertly defend you and maximise your prospects of being found not guilty and to obtain the best possible outcome from sentencing.

-To arrange for an obligation free initial consultation with one of our defence lawyers in Perth, contact us at Andrews Legal today on (08) 9221 2991.
+To arrange an initial discounted consultation with one of our defence lawyers in Perth, contact us at Andrews Legal today on (08) 9221 2991.

 What criminal law services does Andrews Legal provide?